f-squirrel/f-squirrel.github.io/_posts/2020-01-12-shared-ptr-is-antipattern.md

 ```

 What happens in the code?

-1. Memory in the heap is allocated for the integer 42 and its pointer is stored in the shared pointer’s *stored pointer*
+1. The operator `new` allocates memory at the heap for the integer "42", and the shared pointer's constructor saves the pointer to this memory in the *stored pointer*
-1. Memory in the heap is allocated for the reference counter and its pointer is stored in the second inner pointer of
+1. The shared pointer's constructor allocates memory at the heap for the control block with the reference counter and saves it as another *internal pointer*
-   the shared pointer

 Why is it bad?

-1. You make two memory allocations in the heap for one stored object
+1. The code does two memory allocations at the heap for a single object
-1. The shared pointer’s data is located in two different parts of the heap.
-Which potentially may lead to a higher cache
+1. The shared pointer’s data is located in separate parts of the heap.
+Which potentially may lead to a higher cache miss rate.
-   miss rate.
-However, I haven’t succeeded to prove it yet

-How to fix it?
-`std::make_shared` comes to help:
+How to fix it? `std::make_shared` comes to help:

 ```cpp
 auto ptr = std::make_shared<int>(42);
 ```

-It looks almost the same but this code makes __only one allocation of a contiguous piece of memory used for storing both
-the stored object and the reference counter__.
+It looks almost the same, but `make_shared` makes **only one allocation of a contiguous piece of memory used for storing both the stored object and the control block with the reference counter.** Afterward, `make_shared` calls [in place](https://en.cppreference.com/w/cpp/language/new#Placement_new) constructor for the stored object and control block.
-The picture below shows the difference in the memory layout of shared pointers created in the two ways.
+The picture below shows the difference in the memory layout of shared pointers created in two ways.

 ![Shared pointer memory layout](/img/shared_ptr_memory_map.png)

-Let us check the memory allocation with the following simple code:
+I prepared the following code that creates shared pointers in a loop using a constructor and `make_shared`.

 ```cpp
 #include <iostream>
 #include <memory>